MauriceCC04/tp53-rna-prediction/README.md

 - nonsense, frameshift, splice-site, or truncating events that are more likely to disrupt TP53 protein function.

 This is not a claim that every possible raw DNA-level mutation mechanism is modelled separately.
 It is a statistically stable mutation-type / consequence version of Task 2.

----

-## Method summary

-The workflow follows several leakage-control and bioinformatics safeguards:

-1. RNA expression profiles are used as features.
-2. TP53 labels are constructed from mutation annotations, not from RNA features.
-3. Mutation annotation columns are not used as predictors.
-4. CCLE sample matching aligns expression, mutation coverage, and metadata by `ModelID`.
-5. TCGA modelling uses a tumour-only, one-sample-per-patient cohort to reduce patient/sample leakage.
-6. Scaling and supervised feature selection are fit inside modelling workflows where appropriate.
-7. RNA-only models are compared with metadata-only baselines to assess lineage/cancer-type confounding.
-8. Cancer-type or lineage-aware evaluations are used as sensitivity checks.
-9. Binary and multiclass metrics are reported instead of relying only on accuracy.

-Model families include:

-- dummy baselines;
-- regularized logistic regression;
-- linear SVM;
-- random forest;
-- k-nearest neighbours;
-- PCA-based logistic regression;
-- soft-voting / ensemble-style models;
-- metadata-only models;
-- RNA + metadata or RNA + cancer-type models.

----

-## Evaluation metrics

-For Task 1, the project reports binary classification metrics such as:

-- AUROC;
-- AUPRC;
-- F1 score;
-- balanced accuracy;
-- precision and recall;
-- specificity;
-- confusion-matrix counts;
-- calibration / Brier score where applicable.

-For Task 2, the project reports multiclass metrics such as:

-- macro-F1;
-- weighted F1;
-- balanced accuracy;
-- per-class precision / recall / F1;
-- confusion matrices;
-- one-vs-rest AUROC / AUPRC where feasible.

-Macro-F1 and balanced accuracy are especially important for Task 2 because mutation-type classes are imbalanced.

----

-## Main results from the submitted notebook

-The final submitted notebook reports that RNA expression contains predictive signal for TP53 mutation status in both CCLE and TCGA.

-### CCLE Task 1

-The primary RNA-only elastic-net logistic-regression model achieved strong held-out binary classification performance, with AUROC around 0.93 and AUPRC around 0.95 in the submitted run.

-### CCLE Task 2

-The best CCLE mutation-type / consequence model was a multinomial RNA logistic-regression model.
-It achieved macro-F1 around 0.78, with lower performance for the smaller `lof_or_splice` class than for WT or missense/in-frame classes.

-### TCGA Task 1

-The TCGA RNA-only elastic-net model also achieved strong binary performance, but cancer-type-only baselines were non-trivial.
-This confirms that cancer type is an important confounder.

-### TCGA Task 2

-TCGA mutation-type prediction was harder than binary mutation-status prediction.
-The model performed best for WT and worse for smaller mutation-type classes such as truncating/splice events.

-The interpretation is therefore conservative: RNA expression predicts TP53 mutation status, but the signal is mixed with cancer lineage, tumour type, and dataset-specific structure.

----

-## Biological interpretation

-TP53 is a transcriptional regulator, so TP53 alteration can plausibly affect downstream gene-expression programs related to DNA damage response, cell-cycle arrest, apoptosis, senescence, and stress response.

-However, this project treats feature importance and model performance as evidence of predictive association, not proof of direct causality.
-A gene may be predictive because it is downstream of TP53, correlated with cancer lineage, associated with proliferation, affected by batch/dataset structure, or linked to another biological process.

-The metadata-only and cancer-type-aware analyses are included because TP53 mutation prevalence and RNA expression both vary substantially across cancer contexts.

----

-## Limitations

-1. **Task 2 uses grouped mutation classes.**
-   Rare raw mutation mechanisms are grouped into broader consequence classes.
-This makes the task more stable but less granular.

-2. **Lineage and cancer-type confounding remain important.**
-   Stratification, metadata baselines, and grouped analyses help quantify this issue but do not remove it completely.

-3. **CCLE and TCGA are different biological systems.**
-   Cell lines and primary tumours differ in tumour purity, microenvironment, batch effects, and cohort composition.

-4. **Predictive association is not causation.**
-   The models identify expression patterns associated with TP53 mutation labels but do not prove direct mechanisms.

-5. **Large datasets are external.**
-   Reproduction requires access to the raw public datasets or the Kaggle datasets described above.

----

-## Reproducibility notes

-- Random seeds are fixed where applicable.
-- The final notebook was executed end-to-end before submission.
-- Data and processed outputs are not committed because of size.
-- `requirements.txt` lists the core packages used for the notebooks.
-- Kaggle 2xT4 GPU execution is recommended for the modelling notebooks, especially TCGA.
-- To reproduce the submitted report, use `submission.ipynb` and export an HTML copy with `nbconvert`.

----

-## Project conclusion

-Gene-expression profiles can predict TP53 mutation status with meaningful performance, especially for binary mutant-versus-wild-type prediction.
-Mutation-type prediction is more difficult but feasible when mutation annotations are grouped into biologically meaningful consequence classes.

-The main scientific conclusion is that TP53 mutation status leaves a detectable transcriptomic signal, but that signal overlaps with cancer lineage, tumour type, and dataset-specific structure.
-Therefore, leakage-safe modelling, appropriate metrics, metadata baselines, and cautious biological interpretation are essential.